svnbgnk/single_cell_pipeline/README.md

 ### Output Example

-The Cellbarcode CellbarcodeID1 has 3 valid alignments to barcodes of the whitelist.
+The "CGTCCATCAGTGCGCT" extracted from read read1  has 3 valid alignments to barcodes of the whitelist.
 The difference two the second best score is 7.
 This is summarized with Best alignment (3/7).

 ```